Lochis/ObsidianNotes/eStudentVerification/AspenExport.md

 1. How would you handle Mother, parent rel when there is no mother on contact
 2. Hashing, how is the parent table populated with hash?
+3. Maybe change schoolid's to BSID or Shortcode
-3. Very confused by column naming.
+4. Very confused by column naming.
 MOTHER, PARENT1, back to MOTHER, back to PARENT 1

    - Need to get clarification on the specifics of which column goes where.

-4. Fields:
+5. Fields:

    - PARENT1_EDSBYACC
    - PARENT_1_CONTACT